positively-charged/bcc/doc/details.md

 }
 ```

-If the key and value are of different type, you can declare two different variables by separating them with a semicolon:
+If the `key` and `value` variables are of different type, you can declare two different variables by separating them with a semicolon:

 ```
 namespace upmost {